-- Stress or boredom which causes excessive licking that irritates and breaks the skin.
+- Stress, anxiety or boredom which causes excessive licking that irritates and breaks the skin

 Dog hot spots tend to be more common during summer days when humidity is high, which is why they are also known as summer sores.
-Although long-haired breeds with thick coats are more prone to this skin infection, hot spots can affect any dog.
+Although long-haired breeds such as German Shepherds, Golden Retrievers, Labradors and St. Bernard’s with thick coats are more prone to this skin infection, hot spots can affect any dog.